 Specialist teachers and support staff include

 Toolangi Primary School has enjoyed a high degree of leadership and teaching stability over a number of years with members of staff sharing a clear vision and direction for the school.
 There are high expectations for all students and a feeling among staff that they have the capacity to make a difference for the students they teach.
 The school ensures an orderly learning environment where students are well known – appropriate behavior in the learning environment is established through positive means, there is teacher consistency about how it is ‘enforced’ and all students are known well by the adults in the school.

-Our school curriculum is guided by the learning outcomes described in the AusVELS framework – a school wide curriculum which provides core requirements is devised from this through consultation with all teachers.
+Our school curriculum is guided by the learning outcomes described in the Victorian Curriculum – a state wide curriculum for all Department of Education and Training Schools to align with.
+Teachers use their knowledge of the curriculum to plan units of learning that align with our school’s context.
 Specialist teachers are informed of classroom programs to ensure they complement and enhance classroom work units.

 Our love of music and horticulture